 Whatever you're comfortable in.
 You will remain fully-clothed for your salt therapy session in our salt room.
 You may see a bit of salt on your clothing after a session, but it brushes off easily.

 Children DO benefit from salt therapy!
 In fact, sometimes faster than adults.
 Kids enjoy it!
 The floor of our salt room is covered in Himalayan Salt and there are sand toys for added fun!

 The frequency of salt therapy sessions depends on the type and severity of the client’s condition as well as and their wellness goals.
-For respiratory conditions, such as asthma, COPD, cystic fibrosis, bronchitis, sinusitis, or allergies it is best to “front load” by doing 2-3 salt therapy sessions within the first 7-10 days to saturate the airway, then back down to once or twice a week to find what maintenance looks like for you.
+For respiratory conditions, such as asthma, COPD, cystic fibrosis, bronchitis, sinusitis, or allergies it is best to “front load” by doing 2-3 salt therapy sessions within the first 7-10 days to saturate the airways, then back down to once or twice a week to find what maintenance looks like for you.
 Clients with a more severely compromised respiratory tract/condition will want to start salt therapy sessions at a lower concentration over a longer session time.
 Most skin conditions like eczema, psoriasis, rosacea and dry itchy skin may require a higher concentration and more frequent visits.
 Our equipment allows us to create personalized salt therapy sessions for each client by adjusting the strength and duration of each session.
 Chronic conditions require sustained use over time for best results.
 The results are cumulative, so it's best to make salt therapy part of your regular wellness practice.

 Please understand that all salt therapy appointments are scheduled on the hour and half-hour.
 Each client spends approximately 25 minutes in the salt room and then the cabin vents for 3-5 minutes.
 If you miss your appointment time, you may not receive your full session.